AntoineBalaine/gulp-nks-rewrite-meta/README.md

     .pipe gulp.dest 'dist'
 ```

-using the function to provide data.
+using a function to provide data.
 ```coffeescript
 rewrite = require 'gulp-nks-rewrite-meta'